ACCESS-NRI/action-build-and-upload-conda-packages/README.md

 - Uploading: Publishes the final package versions to [Anaconda.org] for easy distribution.

 By integrating this action into your [CI/CD GitHub workflow][GitHub workflow], you can ensure that your _Conda_ packages are consistently built, transformed for multiple platforms, and made available to your users with minimal manual effort.

-This GitHub Action was originally developed by the [Computational Biology and Drug Design Research Unit (UIBCDF) at the Mexico City Children's Hospital Federico Gómez][UIBCDF].
-For the complete list of contributors, refer to the [contributors section](https://github.com/uibcdf/action-build-and-upload-conda-packages/graphs/contributors).<br>
-Explore more GitHub Actions developed by UIBCDF at the [UIBCDF GitHub Organization page](https://github.com/search?q=topic%3Agithub-actions+org%3Auibcdf&type=Repositories).

 ## Requirements